Our Mangalore Express TripMangalore SightseeingTotal No of days - 5Dated - JUne 2010

 The Western coast of India unexplored, we plan our summer trip to Udupi this year.
 Our bookings are done with Paradise Isle Beach Resort in Malpe beach.
-Located just in the beach with rooms having the beach view its a good option to chill.
+Located just adjacent to the beach with rooms having the beach view its a good option to chill.
 The restaurant is also good.
 What attracts - the Udupi food, seafood, the pristine beaches, temples, strong filter coffee, lots of ice cream and what more!
 Mangalore as a base we planned our visits to Udupi, Murudeshwara, Gokarna, St Mary's island and more.
 New to the state we find it rich in culture, religious practises and ofcourse lots of temples.
+A few pics of the resort and Malpe beach :-

 Next day we visited the temple town of Udupi, the history is steeped with references to Madhavacharya the 13th century philosopher who founded the Dvaita school of Indian philosophy.
 The Car street road has everything you can look out for - flowers, cold drinks, puja essentials, and more.
 More temples to be seen around are the Chandramouleshwara and Anantheswara temple, all temple has its own story and the Sri Krishna temple has Lord Krishna facing west, complimented by a story that when Kanaka Dasa who was denied entry by the upper class priests stood singing songs of his praise, pleased the Lord turned himself and the wall cracked so that his devotee could see him.
 Even today the idol is seen from a small window, you have to bend and take darshan through the small window.
 The idol is small but has a vajra kavach with diamonds.